Underground Ernie: Design

 Some critics have pointed out the similarities between Underground Ernie and Thomas the Tank Engine and Friends, in that both series feature anthropomorphic locomotives.
 Whilst acknowledging a similarity, the producers make it clear that this is very different from Thomas, and is very much based in the twenty first century.
-Despite being underground metro trains, they often travel overground through the open countryside to various stations, including a seaside resort.
+Despite being underground metro trains, they often travel overground through the open countryside to various stations beyond the city, including a seaside resort.

 The overall design is inspired by the real London Underground, and Transport for London has allowed the series to use design elements directly taken from their brand, in particular the use of their distinctive Underground logo, or 'roundel' as it is known.

-3D Films (who previously animated another series called Wheels on the Bus) is responsible for the animation provided, even though both Joella Productions and 3D Films had a bad relationship during production.
+3D Films (who previously animated another series called The Wheels on the Bus) is responsible for the animation provided, even though both Joella Productions and 3D Films had a bad relationship during production.